wise water use

 - Check your water meter before and after a one-hour period when no water is being used.
 If the meter changes at all, you probably have a leak.

 - Consider water and energy-efficient appliances.
 Products and services that have earned the WaterSense label have been certified to be at least 20 percent more efficient without sacrificing performance.
 The USEPA reports that EPA-certified Energy Star washing machines may use 35% less water per load.
 Water-saving showerheads, toilets and faucet aerators can also help cut your water usage.

 - Insulate exposed water pipes with pre-slit foam insulation.
 You’ll enjoy hot water faster and avoid wasting water while it heats up.

-- Turn off the tap while brushing your teeth or washing dishes in the sink.
+- Turn off the water while you are brushing your teeth.

 Seasonal Tips to Save Water and Money